mdvanes/whatsapp-to-html/README.md

 * git checkout
 * npm i
 * npm start
-* ./bin/cli -t "Title" -d M/D/YYYY -l "nl" -- whatsapp_export.txt > result.html
+* ./bin/cli -t "Title" -d M/D/YYYY -l "nl" --hide-meta -- whatsapp_export.txt > result.html
     * where -t is the title that is shown at the start of the document
     * where -l is the optional locale, if not supplied "en" is used, otherwise only "nl" is supported
+    * --hide-meta optional flag to hide meta messages (default is false)

 ## DOES NOT WORK!
 To retrieve a full export